Search

 Close this search box.

-What is Container Scanning? – Detailed Guide
+What is Container Security Scanning? – Detailed Guide

-What is Container Scanning?
+What is Container Security Scanning?

-Importance of Container Scanning
+Importance of Container Security Scanning

 With the risk of containers being exploited increasing, it has become very important to include container scanning tools in organizations.
-Container scanning not only helps to identify vulnerabilities in a container image but also comes with many other benefits that make it ideal for a DevSecOps approach.
+Container security scanning not only helps to identify vulnerabilities in a container image but also comes with many other benefits that make it ideal for a DevSecOps approach.

-Container scanning allows you to carry out compliance checks by vetting the application being developed to ensure it is adhering to industry security standards and regulations.
+Container security scanning allows you to carry out compliance checks by vetting the application being developed to ensure it is adhering to industry security standards and regulations.
 Other than that, you can also detect misconfigurations through this tool.
 This is a huge plus, as misconfigurations often lead to potential vulnerabilities that can be exploited.

 Types of Container Security Scanning